 The Plymouth u3a* began in 1998 and our numbers fluctuate between 750 and 900 members.
 We are essentially a social organisation with over 70 different interest groups that offer every opportunity to Learn, Laugh, Live.
 This is the essence of the u3a ethos and our wide range of group subjects such as Walking, Languages, History, Literature, Photography, Crafts, Card and Board Games, Wine Tasting and Art (to name but a few) supports this.
 No qualifications are sought or offered and learning for enjoyment whilst interacting and enjoying the company of others is our prime motive.

 Now that all legal restrictions have been lifted we will resume our monthly general meetings.
-These meeting sessions include talks from practised speakers are offered each month and our general meeting is included in one of these which allows members to kept up to date with current u3a information (see Online Talks).
-However, when government restrictions permit, we hold our monthly Members General Meeting on the 2nd Monday morning in every month (10:00 to 12:00).
-(See the Welcome page for more details.)
+These meeting sessions include talks from practised speakers following the general meeting, which allows members to kept up to date with current u3a information.
+We hold our monthly Members General Meeting on the 2nd Monday morning in every month (10:00 to 12:00).
+(See the Monthly Meetings page for more details.)

 Potential Members can be sure of a warm welcome and can use the event as an opportunity to meet people and make new friends, find out more information on our groups, as well as being able to join our membership in person if they so choose.
 There is always a monthly speaker to be enjoyed at these events and coffee and teas are available.

 Membership to the u3a is open to anyone who is no longer in full time employment and our main source of members are those who find themselves with time on their hands due to a change in their personal circumstances, suddenly find themselves with more time on their hands such as retirement/semi-retirement or other changes in their life.
 (Please see below for members reasons for joining).
 Whilst we do not set an age limit we are ultimately an organisation that attracts people of retirement age (their ‘Third Age’).
 Any queries about Membership should be directed to our .